jbonde/electricitymonitor/README.md

 # Electricity Monitor

 Using a Raspberry Pi for monitoring a Kamstrup Omnipower Electricity Meter.
+A RPi3 will not work so go with a RPi4 or RPi0W.

-The key electricity data is Meter status (as seen on the display) and actual total power consumption plus consumption for each phase and data from the Meter is converted to readable raw data so it can be used directly by other applications.
-Then data can simply be shared with other devices like Home Assistant via UDP or as plain csv files etc.
+The key electricity data we are looking for is Meter status (as seen on the display) and actual total power consumption plus consumption for each phase.
+Data from the Meter must be converted to readable raw data so it can be used directly by other applications and simply shared with other devices like Home Assistant via UDP or as plain csv files etc.

-First of all Push messages needs to be enabled from the meter even though the documentation indicates that this is done by default.
+First of all Push messages need to be enabled from the meter even though the documentation indicates that this is done by default.
 So contact your power supplier and request push messages and also two keys as the information is encrypted.
 You will then get a mail from Kamstrup with the keys.
 It comes in a tabulated setup which will probably be distorted in the mail.

 So the message may look like this